Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

 \EMRIs will provide an excellent probe of the multipolar stucture of its primary object and, thus, test if the primary is consistent with the Kerr \BH metric predicted by \GR. \GW measurements will reveal details of both the conservative (time-symmetric) and the dissipative (time-asymmetric) sectors of the gravitational theory.
 Additional degrees of freedom, such as dynamical scalar or vector fields, will introduce modifications to the motion of bodies, and additional sources of \GW energy and angular momentum emission.
 Given that in most modified theories the gravitational field is described by a spin-2 metric tensor field and by additional fields~\cite{Berti:2015itd}, the interaction between matter and the new fields may give rise generally to an effective ``fifth force'', leading to deviations from the universality of free fall~\cite{Nordtvedt:1968qr}, or in other words, to violations of the ``strong'' equivalence principle.
-How well a beyond-\GR theory may be constrained depends on the relative \PN order at which the correction enters and on the dimensions of the extra couplings~\cite{Cardenas-Avendano:2019zxd,Yunes:2016jcc,Chamberlain:2017fjl}.
-In particular, theories with higher-order curvature invariants, such as the Gauss–Bonnet invariant~\cite{Metsaev:1987zx,Campbell:1991kz,Kanti:1995vq} or the Pontryagin density~\cite{Alexander:2009tp} can be better tested with \IMRIs and \EMRIs~\cite{Sopuerta:2009iy,Gair:2012nm,Amaro-Seoane:2018gbb}.
+How well a beyond-\GR theory may be constrained depends on the relative \PN order at which the correction enters and on the dimensions of the extra couplings~\cite{Cardenas-Avendano:2019zxd,Yunes:2016jcc,Chamberlain:2017fjl}. \edit{ For example, the best \GW tests of theories with higher-order curvature invariants, such as the Gauss-Bonnet invariant~\cite{Metsaev:1987zx,Campbell:1991kz,Kanti:1995vq} or the Pontryagin density~\cite{Alexander:2009tp}, involve small-mass \BH{s} whose curvature is larger than that of supermassive \BH{s}.
+Therefore, the best probes of higher curvature corrections are \IMRIs and \EMRIs in the LISA band~\cite{Sopuerta:2009iy,Gair:2012nm} or stellar-mass \BBHs detected with ground-based \GW instruments. }